 - Planning is crucial because you need to know what you want to say before you start shooting, and planning helps keep you focused on the task at hand.
 In your planning, consider the main message you wish to convey and how you will get that message across to your audience.

 - It also helps ensure you get the shots (and angles) that will help tell your story most effectively.
-Factors such as framing, composition, and lighting are vital when creating a compelling visual photo story.
+Framing, composition, and lighting are vital when creating a compelling visual photo story.

 - Planning is also essential for staying on schedule and budget since it lets pros know which areas are worth spending more time in, where they should focus their energy during shoots, etc.